Document

 The architecture, threat model, and open questions for a privacy-native personal health stack.

 This brief is the technical companion to the landing page.
 The landing page tells you why we are building VitaCrypt and what an end user sees.
-This document describes how — the cryptographic primitives we rely on, the threat model we defend against, the performance budget the MVP commits to, and the questions we are still resolving in public.
+This document describes how: how any health signal is unified into one profile, how the three-tier evidence engine cites and bounds every recommendation (with a software-enforced clinical boundary), the threat model we defend against, the privacy architecture we are building toward (encrypted at rest today, FHE blind compute far on the roadmap), and the questions we are still resolving in public.

 What we defend against, and what we don't.